FAQGURU/FAQGURU/topics/en/typeScript.md

 * http://www.talkingdotnet.com/typescript-interview-questions/

 [[↑] Back to top](#TypeScript)
 ### How can you allow classes defined in a module to accessible outside of the module?
-(Senior)

 Classes define in a module are available within the module.
 Outside the module you can’t access them.